 Wild parsnip was mapped and removed from the road to the boat launch, sites 3, 6, 9, 15, downhill from the lighthouse, and at the maintenance center.
-A total of 125 plants were removed from seven locations (Figure 18c).
+A total of 63 plants were removed from five locations and flower heads were also removed later in the season (Figure 20c).

-Yellow iris was not observed in 2021 and 2022 (Figure 18d).
+Yellow iris was not observed in 2022 and 2023 (Figure 20d).

-Figure 18 a-d.
+Figure 20 a-d.
 Garlic mustard (a), purple loosestrife (b), wild parsnip (c) and yellow iris (d) distribution and management progress at Crown Point Campground. indicates years in which control of all known infestations was not completed.

-Garlic mustard management efforts should be prioritized earlier in the season before plants set seed.
+Garlic mustard management and wild parsnip efforts should be prioritized earlier in the season before plants set seed.
 Purple loosestrife management should remain a priority in areas without Galerucella presence.
-As wild parsnip numbers increased in 2022, management should remain a priority to ensure numbers decrease in future years.
+As wild parsnip numbers increased in 2022 and 2023, management should remain a priority in the beginning of the season to ensure numbers decrease in future years.
 Yellow iris monitoring along the shore should continue as well.
 Management of the woody species is not recommended at this time.
 Mechanical treatment of common reed grass is ineffective and should be prioritized for chemical control.